 At Veritas, we exist to provide education with a purpose to students of all ages.
 We are using a Gospel-centered design process to enable students to translate ideas of educational and life success into meaningful action-oriented towards others.
 This unique process is an incarnational, iterative methodology that centers upon faith as the foundational source of human dignity, empathy for the human condition, and for the development of innovative solutions to societal challenges.

-Our vision is to inspire the next generation of innovative, Christ-following leaders who will understand the past, impact the present, and dream of what can be in the future.
+Our vision is to inspire and connect inter-generational, multi-national innovative, Christ-following leaders who will understand the past, impact the present, and dream of what can be in the future.

 Aspiring Ministers.
 Technologists.
 Doctors.
 Filmmakers.
 Professional Athletes.
 Musicians.
 Social Entrepreneurs.
 Veritas is preparing emerging Christian luminaries to realize their full potential – to love God and serve others well.
 Our interdisciplinary, award-winning, purpose-driven model equips students of all ages to explore and discover their mission in the world through a series of workshops, mentorship experiences, and student-led projects.